FuelsEurope

 18 Sept 2025

-Their ask — FuelsEurope requests that EU authorities handle the complexity of free allocation calculations rather than requiring third-country operators to perform them.
+Message — FuelsEurope requests that EU authorities handle the complexity of free allocation calculations rather than requiring third-country operators to perform them.
 They argue the obligation to calculate equivalent free allocation using production data would hinder the mechanism and impose undue burden on non-EU operators.12

-How it helps them — This would protect their members from complex compliance requirements when exporting to the EU.3
+Why — This would protect their members from complex compliance requirements when exporting to the EU.3

-Who loses — EU authorities would face increased administrative burden managing calculations for third-country operators.4
+Impact — EU authorities would face increased administrative burden managing calculations for third-country operators.4

 Meeting with João Cotrim De Figueiredo (Member of the European Parliament)